cvicki/Nmodel/log-files/N-model/README.md

 Description: Same as d9 but with algo 1 value function.

 Result: The same trend is seen as d9, except the differences are slightly larger.

+###### d10_2, d10_3:
+Description: Same as d10, except reduced the number of iterations to 30 and printing out last 3 advantage function estimates (unsummed). 'adv_-2_diff' = 'adv1_-2' - 'adv2_-2' where -2 is the second to last item.

+Result: The difference between estimates for the first iteration is higher (adv_first_diff:5.20) compared to d10 (2.69) and the last value average difference off is much lower compared to d10.
+Potentially an outlier with d10.